 While gluing the project together, teach your kids about the symbolism of the flag: the red and white stripes represent the original 13 colonies, and the stars represent the 50 states.

 Put those homemade flags to good use and have an at-home parade for the kids.
 Blast some patriotic music on a portable speaker and watch your kids march around.

 Make it as elaborate or as simple as you want with costumes, performances from your little ones, and even include the pets.

 Make Firework Balloons

 America’s history is full of stories of bravery, independence, and innovation.
-Instill these values early with a little patriotic storytime.
-There’s a book on almost every American character from the time of the country’s founding like Betsy Ross or George Washington.
+Instill these values early with a bit of patriotic storytime.
+There’s a book on almost every American character from the country’s founding, like Betsy Ross or George Washington.